cocoisland/beautiful-jekyll/_posts/2019-01-14-Straight_Line_Prediction_In_Topsy_Turvy_World.md

 Statsmodel library detects high multi-collinearity in x-dimensional value features if exist.

 High multi-collinearity means the data model has x-dimensional features that are highly correlated to each other instead of correlating to y-output prediction.
 X-dimensional features that behave closely similar to each other, exert higher weighting effect on data model to produce y-output predictions that are biased toward the overly-correlated X-dimensional features.
-It also makes the data model insensitive to other relevant x-value changes, resulting in higher bias errors.
+It also makes the data model insensitive to other relevant x-value changes, resulting in higher variance errors.

 ### How to remove uncertainty errors from y-prediction
 To remove multi-collinearity, use Variance-Inflation-Factor functions to identify offending x-dimensional features.
 X-value features identified by Variance-Inflation-Factor that have value over 10, should be dropped in order to reduce high inter-features correlation.